 Michael trained at Russell-Cooke and qualified as a solicitor in March 2013.

-- Solicitors Regulation Authority v Day, Malik, Crowther & Leigh Day (a firm) (SDT Case No 11502-2016) – acting for the SRA in complex and high-profile disciplinary proceedings arising from the Al-Sweady Inquiry and claims of unlawful killing and torture by British troops in Iraq, involving 20 allegations of professional misconduct including dishonesty.
+- Solicitors Regulation Authority v Day, Malik, Crowther & Leigh Day (a firm) (SDT Case No 11502-2016) – acted for the SRA in complex and high-profile disciplinary proceedings arising from the Al-Sweady Inquiry and claims of unlawful killing and torture by British troops in Iraq, involving 20 allegations of professional misconduct including dishonesty.
 The substantive hearing took place over seven weeks in April – June 2017.
 The Respondents’ unsuccessful costs application was heard in November 2017.
 The SRA is appealing to the Administrative Court.

 - Solicitors Regulation Authority v Libby EWHC 973 (Admin)- acting for the SRA in Solicitors Disciplinary Tribunal (SDT) proceedings (SDT Case No 11433-2015) and the SRA’s subsequent successful appeal before the Divisional Court, which found that the level of carelessness displayed by the respondent was such as to undermine public trust in the profession

 - Solicitors Regulation Authority v Wingate and Evans EWHC 3455 (Admin) - acting for the SRA in SDT proceedings (SDT Case No 11354-2015) and the SRA’s successful appeal in the Administrative Court, resulting in an important judgement concerning the regulatory consequences of manifest incompetence by solicitors.
 An onward appeal by the Respondents to the Court of Appeal is pending.